Cases of coronavirus in Kansas increase to 4,746, with 131 deaths

 TOPEKA, Kan.
-(KSNW) – The Kansas Department of Health and Environment says the total number of coronavirus cases in Kansas has increased to 4,449.
-That is 211 more than Thursday.
+(KSNW) – The Kansas Department of Health and Environment says the total number of coronavirus cases in Kansas has increased to 4,746.

 There have been 131 deaths linked to COVID-19 in Kansas.
 That number is one more than Friday.

-Sedgwick County report that it has approximately 408 cases with 11 deaths.
+Sedgwick County reports that it has approximately 408 cases with 11 deaths.

 - Barber County: 1